 Sometimes this behavior indicates your cat is bored and wants your attention and it will disrupt what you’re doing by laying all over it.
 Keyboards, newspapers, paperwork nothing is safe.

-A 10 minute play session is the perfect solution and you should then be able to continue what you were doing.
+A 10-minute play session is a perfect solution and you should then be able to continue what you were doing.

 Loving cat stares

-If your cat stares and follows this with a slow blink, you can bet it loves and trusts you.
+If your cat stares at you and follows this with a slow blink, you can bet it loves and trusts you.
 You should return the compliment by staring then blinking back.

 If your cat blinks at you it is demonstrating absolute trust.
 Any time a cat’s eyes are not open, it is lowering its guard.
 It only does this in front of someone t feels totally safe around.